Essential Gear for Bicycle Touring and Bikepacking

 The Bicycle

-The most important piece of equipment, it’s your bike that will make your dreams come true, together with your force of will.
+The most important piece of equipment is your bike, which, together with your force of will, will make your dreams come true.

-I like to say that “every bike is a touring bike, as long as you tour with it”, I’ve seen people touring on folding bikes, cheap mountain bikes, and even grannies.
-Of course, you need to check your bike properly before going on tour, your safety depends on it.
+I like to say that “every bike is a touring bike, as long as you tour with it.”
+I’ve seen people touring on folding bikes, on cheap mountain bikes, and even on grandmothers’ bikes.
+Of course, you need to check your bike properly before going on tour; your safety depends on it.

 How to choose the right bike for an expedition is a topic we thoroughly explored here: